What is an RWA token

 How RWA tokens work

-- a real asset is managed by a company or fund
+- a real-world asset is managed by a company or fund

-- a token is created on a blockchain
+- a token is issued on a blockchain

-- the token represents rights related to that asset
+- the token represents rights to that asset

-These tokens can then be traded on crypto platforms.
+These tokens can be traded and used across crypto platforms.

 - real estate